xemasiv/psgc2/README.md

 # psgc2
-Philippine Standrard Geographic Code (PSGC) in json formats.
+Official Philippine Standard Geographic Code (PSGC) in json formats.

 Contains all the latest regions, provinces, cities, municipalities and barangays.